wso2/docs-is/en/docs/learn/jwt-token-generation.md

 If identified, validation is performed by treating the token as a JWT access token.

 !!!
 Important
     Enabling this feature will validate the token using the available JWT token validator.
-Ex: In the default pack, this will be Default JWT token validator.
-However, if the server issue custom JWT tokens, which fails the available JWT token validator, the existing flow can break.
-For an example, the default JWT token validator mandate to have the jti claim in the token.
-If a custom token issuer does not include this claim, introspection breaks once this feature is enabled.
-In such scenarios, a compatible JWT token validator should be deployed in the system prior to enabling this feature.
+For example, in the default pack, this will be the default JWT token validator.
+However, the existing flow can break if the server issues custom JWT tokens, which invalidates the available JWT token validator.
+For example, the default JWT token validator mandates having the `jti` claim in the token.
+If a custom token issuer does not include this claim, the introspection process breaks once this feature is enabled.
+In such scenarios, a compatible JWT token validator should be deployed in the system before enabling this feature.